-The sample frame for the survey consisted of two groups of adult Pennsylvanians: Individuals who signed up to participate in an opt-in panel and individuals who had the capacity to view CSR's social media posts.
+The sample frame for the survey consisted of adult Pennsylvanians who signed up to participate in an opt-in survey panel.
 Potential respondents were invited from the universe of all available panelists on the basis of the Pennsylvania county, age, and gender indicated in their panelist profile.
 These questions were also asked as screener questions at the beginning of the survey to guarantee that the respondent matched the expected profile.
-Adult Pennsylvanians who viewed CSR's social media posts were also include in the sample.
-Potential respondents did not have to belong to a social media site in order to view the public posts or participate in the survey; however, paid advertisements were used to target users of Facebook and Instagram who were 45 and older.
-County, zip code, age, and gender were also asked as screener questions at the beginning of the survey to guarantee that respondents matched expected profiles and were qualified to participate in the survey.